Stone-ResearchLife/xMem/experiments/README.md

 ## 7️⃣ Clean Up (Optional)
+> [!WARNING]
-### ⚠️ The command will remove all stopped containers and all dangling images
+> - The command will remove all stopped containers and all dangling images
-### ⚠️ Please do not execute this command if you have concerns about the code, as it involves a `delete` operation.
+> - Please do not execute this command if you have concerns about the code, as it involves a `delete` operation.
 ```shell
 python evaluate.py cleanup
 ```